Sanctions compliance policy – AEROAFFAIRES

 • AEROAFFAIRES complies with the requirements of the US, UN and EU sanctions regimes (as they apply to its activities) wherever it operates and will not conduct any activities that violate these sanctions regimes.

-• In addition to complying with the requirements of the US, UN and EU sanctions regimes (as they apply to its activities), AEROAFFAIRES complies with other sanctions regimes as they apply to specific AEROAFFAIRES activities and will not undertake any activities that violate these sanctions regimes.
+• In addition to complying with the requirements of the US, UN and EU sanctions regimes (as they apply to its activities), AEROAFFAIRES complies with other sanctions regimes as they apply to specific AEROAFFAIRES activities and will not undertake any activity that violates these sanctions regimes.

-• AEROAFFAIRES also takes into account the sanctions regimes imposed by other jurisdictions where the facts of the transaction are justified.
+• AEROAFFAIRES will also take into account sanctions regimes imposed by other jurisdictions where the facts of the transaction are justified.

-• AEROAFFAIRES shall not undertake any activity that would violate the export laws applicable to it.
+• AEROAFFAIRES will not undertake any activity that would violate export laws applicable to it.

-Prior to entering into any business relationship or transaction, AEROAFFAIRES ensures that such relationships and transactions comply with the sanctions legislation applicable to both the United States, the United Nations and the European Union.
-While verifying that these persons or entities are on the SDN list and other relevant sanctions.
+Before entering into a business relationship or transaction, AEROAFFAIRES ensures that these relationships and transactions comply with sanctions legislation applicable to the United States, the United Nations and the European Union.
+At the same time, we check that these persons or entities are on the SDN list and other relevant sanctions.

-AEROAFFAIRES must verify that its transactions do not violate certain country-specific sanctions.
-The degree of screening and due diligence performed depends on the risk profile of the particular relationship or transaction, with increased screening and due diligence where the risk is higher.
-For example, where a relationship or transaction with an internationally recognised person or company in one or more countries is not sanctioned, a lower level of due diligence may apply.
+AEROAFFAIRES must verify that its transactions do not violate certain sanctions specific to each country.
+The degree of screening and due diligence carried out depends on the risk profile of the particular relationship or transaction, with increased screening and due diligence where risk is higher.
+For example, when a relationship or transaction with an internationally recognized person or company in one or more countries is not sanctioned, a lower level of due diligence may apply.

-Conversely, where a relationship or transaction is entered into with a person or company located in a risk jurisdiction, additional due diligence is required.
-As part of this check, AEROAFFAIRES may rely on information provided by its customers, passengers and business partners, unless it is known or suspected that these customers and business partners, or the information provided, is unreliable or dishonest, or that they are affiliated with a high risk jurisdiction.
+Conversely, when a relationship or transaction is entered into with a person or company located in a high-risk jurisdiction, additional due diligence is required.
+As part of this control, AEROAFFAIRES may rely on information provided by its customers, passengers and business partners, unless it is known or suspected that these customers and business partners, or the information provided, are unreliable or dishonest, or that they are affiliated with a high-risk jurisdiction.

-AEROAFFAIRES also requires passengers to contractually agree to ensure that AEROAFFAIRES does not carry baggage or cargo in violation of applicable export control laws.
-For example, the United States controls the export of sensitive equipment, software and technology to advance the national security interests and foreign policy objectives of the United States.
+AEROAFFAIRES also requires passengers to contractually agree to ensure that AEROAFFAIRES does not transport baggage or cargo in violation of applicable export control laws.
+For example, the United States controls exports of sensitive equipment, software and technology to advance U.S. national security interests and foreign policy objectives.

-The contract with the Related Person must include provisions (i) stating that the Related Person itself is not an SDN or subject to or liable for sanctions; (ii) requiring compliance with U.S., UN and EU sanctions laws and this Policy, (iii) requiring that the persons involved not engage in any commercial activity or failure to facilitate such activity could cause AEROAFFAIRES to violate any applicable punitive obligation ; and (iv) authorise AEROAFFAIRES to terminate the contract if the person concerned breaches his or her contract with AEROAFFAIRES or this policy, becomes an NDS or is sanctioned.
+The contract with the Related Person must include provisions (i) stating that the Related Person itself is not an SDN nor subject or liable to sanctions; (ii) requiring compliance with U.S. law, (ii) requiring compliance with U.S., UN and EU sanctions laws and this Policy, (iii) requiring that the persons involved not engage in any commercial activity or failure to facilitate such activity could cause AEROAFFAIRES to violate any applicable punitive obligation ; and (iv) authorize AEROAFFAIRES to terminate the contract if the person concerned breaches his or her contract with AEROAFFAIRES or this policy, becomes an SDN or is sanctioned.

-Neither AEROAFFAIRES nor any of its employees may enter into any commercial relationship or transaction involving directly or indirectly :
+Neither AEROAFFAIRES nor any employee may enter into any commercial relationship or transaction involving directly or indirectly:

 • Countries subject to or targeted by sanctions.